 Law & Regulation

-This profile of Depfa/Hypo Real Estate is from CorpWatch's EuroZone Profiteers report - a study of the the role of six major banks in Greece, Ireland and Spain during the EuroZone crisis.
-Loans from these banks helped fuel the credit boom that left borrowing countries deep in debt.
+This profile of Spain is from CorpWatch's EuroZone Profiteers report which investigates the role of six major banks in Greece, Ireland and Spain during the EuroZone crisis.
+Loans from these banks helped fuel the credit boom that left the countries deep in debt.